 Joey Montello opened in Wildwood in 1999 after running Joey M’s Pub in Philadelphia for 25 years.
 He counted among his customers Frankie Avalon, Bobby Rydell, and other famous Jersey Boys.

 Joey also croons as well, joining in with the bands on weekends.
-But his real talent is in the kitchen, coming up with hits like Sicilian Calamari coated with his “special sauce” – an amalgam of capers, black olives and hot cherry peppers, and the Tower Of Sin – a totem-pole of fried Tomatoes, Roasted Peppers, fresh Mozzarella, and Prosciutto.
+But his real talent is in the kitchen, coming up with hits like Sicilian Calamari coated with his “special sauce” – an amalgam of capers, black olives and hot cherry peppers, and the Tower Of Pisa – a totem-pole of fried Eggplants, Tomatoes, and Roasted Peppers.
 OMG incredible.

 EAT: There are 300 food outlets on the Wildwoods boardwalk